pynbody/pynbody/docs/tutorials/snapshot_manipulation.rst

   [user@domain ~]$ ipython --pylab

-  Python 2.7.2 |EPD 7.1-2 (64-bit)| (default, Jul 27 2011, 14:50:45)
+  Python 2.7.14 |Anaconda custom (64-bit)| (default, Oct  5 2017, 02:28:52)
   Type "copyright", "credits" or "license" for more information.

-  IPython 0.13.1 -- An enhanced Interactive Python.
+  IPython 5.4.1 -- An enhanced Interactive Python.
   ?         -> Introduction and overview of IPython's features.
   %quickref -> Quick reference.
   help      -> Python's own help system. object?   -> Details about 'object', use 'object??' for extra details.

-  Welcome to pylab, a matplotlib-based Python environment [backend: MacOSX].
-  For more information, type 'help(pylab)'.
+  Using matplotlib backend: MacOSX

   In [1]: